Unleash/unleash-client-symfony/README.md

 ## Controller attribute

-You can also check for feature flag using an `#[IsEnabled]` attribute on a controller.
+You can also check for feature flag using `#[IsEnabled]` and `#[IsNotEnabled]` attributes on a controller.
 You can use it on the whole controller class as well as on a concrete method.

 ```php
 <?php